On Again-Off Again: Production

 The film is based on the 1914 play A Pair of Sixes by Edward Peple.

 Robert Woolsey was suffering from kidney disease throughout production of the film and experienced constant pain.

 Reception

 In a contemporary review for The New York Times, critic Thomas M. Pryor wrote: "The new opus is no better and, perhaps, no worse than most of their previous excursions in the realm of low comedy.
 The boys are to be commended for their continued unabashed delivery of old gags."

+Modern Screen’s Leo Townsend wrote that "those hardy perennials, Wheeler and Woolsey … [have] been handed a script that is slightly superior to the sort of thing they’ve been getting lately", and although some of "their gags are ancient … their slapstick is less broad and their sets look more expensive than usual, all of which makes their antics less painful than usual to those in the audience who aren’t wildly enthusiastic about them."

+The Film Daily gave a more positive review, and wrote, "This will please the Wheeler and Woolsey fans and will ring up a healthy total of laughs.
+Edward F. Cline has done an excellent job of guiding the comedians in their various antics … Patricia Wilder, Esther Muir, Marjorie Lord, a winsome newcomer, Russell Hicks, Paul Harvey and George Meeker are among the principals who do good work."